ShellShoccar-jpn/MQTTwrapper/README.md

             The function will be unregistered when you call this method with no argument or null value.
 * <Function> subcscribe()
-    Usage : ret = obj.subcscribe(topicname);
+    Usage : ret = obj.subcscribe(topic, [opt]);
-            - ret ........
+            - ret ....
 Boolean variable to receive whether success or failure.
-            - obj ........
+            - obj ....
 Variable stocking the object instance.
-            - topicname ..
+            - topic ..
 Topic name (string type) to subscribe.
+            - opt ......
+Option parameter object.
+You can contain the following properties.
+                           [qos]    : MQTT QoS.
+(Number type, 0, 1,
+                                      or 2.
+Default is 0)
     Return: Returns true when this method can call the wrapping "subscribe()" method.
 (However, it does not mean that it succeeded in getting the acknowledgment for the request) The cases in this method return false are:
             - When the connection is not established.
-            - When the "topicname" is omitted.
+            - When the "topic" is omitted.
-            - When the "topicname" is neither a string nor a number.
+            - When the "topic" is neither a string nor a number.
-            - When the "topicname" is empty.
+            - When the "topic" is empty.
     Desc. : Start subscribing to the MQTT topic.
 And the callback function registerd by the "setReceiverCallback()" method
             will start being called.